jwyang/JULE.torch/README.md

 # juliet_cvpr2016
-Source code for our cvpr2016 paper "Joint Unsupervised Learning of Deep Representations and Image Clusters"
+Source code for our cvpr 2016 work on Joint Unsupervised Learning of Deep Representations and Image Clusters (Juliet)